 Housing inflation has a positive impact on our operations.
 When we lend initially, we are lending a percentage of a home's expected value, based on historical sales.
 If those estimates prove to be low (in an inflationary market), the percentage we loaned of the value actually decreases, reducing potential losses on defaulted loans.
 The opposite is true in a deflationary housing price market.
-It is our opinion that values are low in many of the housing markets in the U.S. today, and our lending against these values is much safer than loans made by financial institutions in 2006 to 2008.
+It is our opinion that values are average in many of the housing markets in the U.S. today, and our lending against these values is safer than loans made by financial institutions in 2006 to 2008.

 Interest rates have several impacts on our business.
 First, rates affect housing (starts, home size, etc.).
 High long term interest rates may decrease housing starts, having the effects listed above.
 Higher interest rates will also affect our investors.
 We believe that there will be a spread between the rate our Notes yield to our investors and the rates the same investors could get on deposits at FDIC insured institutions.
 We also believe that the spread may need to widen if these rates rise.
-For instance, if we pay 5% above average CD rates when CDs are paying 0.5%, when CDs are paying 3%, we may have to have a larger than 5% difference.
+For instance, if we pay 7% above average CD rates when CDs are paying 0.5%, when CDs are paying 3%, we may have to have a larger than 7% difference.
 This may cause our lending rates, which are based on our cost of funds, to be uncompetitive.
 High interest rates may also increase builder defaults, as interest payments may become a higher portion of operating costs for the builder.
-Below is a chart showing average CD rates.
+Below is a chart showing average CD rates as reported by the Federal Reserve Board.
+The Board stopped issuing this information in 2014, as rates are so low.
+We will monitor and update once the Federal Reserve Board begins to update again.
+Short term interest rates were raised slightly at the end of 2015.